JaHerbas/bank-marketing-classification/README.md

         <tr>
             <td>p_days</td>
             <td>numeric</td>
-            <td>6 (number of days that passed by after the client was last contacted from a previous campaign (999 means client was not previously contacted)</td>
+            <td>number of days that passed by after the client was last contacted from a previous campaign: 6 (999 means client was not previously contacted)</td>
         </tr>
         <tr>
             <td>poutcome</td>